ClimateImpactLab/energy-code-release-2020/2_projection/0_packages_programs_inputs/extract_projection_outputs/load_projection/README.md

 * *get.shell.file.parameters()* - Get list of parameters that need to be defined when calling extraction bash script as well as information about that parameter
     * this function relies on very specific syntax in the extraction bash script.
 I document the syntax specifics [here](https://gitlab.com/ClimateImpactLab/Impacts/gcp-energy/blob/simp_load_projection/rationalized/2_projection/2_processing/packages/load_projection/bash-extraction-script.md).
 * *parse.config.structure()* - Convert an extraction config's file-structure parameter to the file prefix outputted from the extraction config

-### load_single.R - functions in this file are not ready from use... if you want to get it up and running [be my guest](https://www.youtube.com/watch?v=afzmwAKUppU)